Protecting Seniors From Financial Exploitation

 Add a Trusted Contact Person to Your Account

 While you are not required to provide this information to open an account, it may be a good idea to do so.
-By choosing to provide this information, you are authorizing the firm to contact someone you trust and disclose information about your account in certain circumstances, including to address possible financial exploitation, and to confirm the specifics of your current contact information, health status, or the identity of any legal guardian, executor, trustee or holder of a power of attorney.
-You also will receive a written disclosure from the firm that lays out these details.
+By choosing to provide this information, you are authorizing the firm to contact someone you trust and disclose information about your account only in certain circumstances, including to address possible financial exploitation, and to confirm the specifics of your current contact information, health status, or the identity of any legal guardian, executor, trustee or holder of a power of attorney.
+You will receive a written disclosure from the firm that lays out these details.

 Fund Disbursement Holds When Exploitation is Suspected